Adrián Beltré: Seattle Mariners (2005–2009)

 The Seattle Mariners signed Beltré as a free agent before the 2005 season to a five-year, $64 million deal.
 Regressing to his pre-2004 form, he batted just .255 with 19 home runs and 87 RBI.
-Manager Mike Hargrove did not give up hope on Beltré, saying, "I think it's a season that, personally, he's disappointed in.
-I think it was a year that he will improve on the longer he's here and the longer he's in the American League."
+Manager Mike Hargrove said after the season that he thought Beltré was personally disappointed in his first season in Seattle.

-After Beltré had batted .167 through April 10, Ted Miller of the Seattle Post-Intelligencer wrote that he might become one of the Mariners' greatest busts.
-By June 5, 2006, Beltré's batting average was slowly improving, from .109 on April 16 to .236 at that time.
-After he had hit his first home run in April and his second later that month, Beltré's hitting began to improve.

-On July 23, 2006, against the Boston Red Sox, Beltré hit an inside-the-park home run, the first one ever in Safeco Field history.
+After Beltré batted .167 through April 10, Ted Miller of the Seattle Post-Intelligencer wrote that he might become one of the Mariners' greatest busts.
+He hit his first home run on April 29, raising his average to .198, and continued to improve his performance, batting .281 with 24 home runs the rest of the season.
+On July 23, against the Boston Red Sox, Beltré hit an inside-the-park home run, the first one ever in Safeco Field history.

 Though it was not a great season for Beltré, it was statistically his best as a Mariner.
-He hit .276 and had 26 home runs, 99 RBI, and a career-high 41 doubles.
-He also was honored with a Fielding Bible Award for being the top MLB defensive third baseman during the year.
+He hit .276 and had 26 home runs, 99 RBI, and 41 doubles.
+He also won a Fielding Bible Award for being the top MLB defensive third baseman during the year.

-The 2007 season was not one of Beltré's better defensive years statistically.
+Despite many miscues, Beltré received recognition for his defense in 2007.
 He tied with Brandon Inge for the AL lead in errors by a third baseman, with 18, but ranked second in the league in assists, total chances, and range factor.
-He was charged with the lowest fielding percentage of all third basemen in the league at .958.
-In spite of leading third basemen in errors, Beltré was selected for his first Rawlings Gold Glove Award, becoming the first Mariners third baseman to win the award.
+He had the lowest fielding percentage of all third basemen in the league at .958.
+In spite of leading third basemen in errors, Beltré won his first Gold Glove Award, becoming the first Mariners third baseman to win the award.
+He won his second consecutive Fielding Bible Award, as well.

-On September 1, 2008, Beltré hit for the cycle, at the Rangers Ballpark in Arlington, becoming the fourth Mariner to do so.
+On September 1, Beltré hit for the cycle, becoming the fourth Mariner to do so.
 Arizona Diamondbacks shortstop Stephen Drew hit for the cycle that day as well, the first time two players had done so since 1920.
-He won his second Fielding Bible Award for his defense that year.

 Beltré's decision not to wear a cup despite playing third base has been well-documented.
-This came back to hurt him on August 13, 2009, when he took a hard ground ball to the groin.
-Although he stayed in for the remainder of the 14-inning victory, he was put on the DL after suffering bleeding in one of his testicles.
-In his first game after returning from the DL, teammate Ken Griffey Jr. conspired with those responsible for the Safeco Field public address system to have Beltré's at-bat intro music be the opening march from The Nutcracker Suite.
+This came back to hurt him on August 12, 2009, when he took a hard ground ball to the groin.
+Although he stayed in for the remainder of the 14-inning victory, he was put on the 15-day disabled list (DL) after suffering bleeding in one of his testicles.
+In his first game after returning from the DL, teammate Ken Griffey Jr. conspired with those responsible for the Safeco Field public address system to have Beltré's walk up music be the opening march from The Nutcracker Suite.

 Beltré declared free agency on November 5, 2009.